lykims/todo-react-app/README.md

 * Create a Stormpath account and application at <https://stormpath.com/>

-* Create the file `stormpath.json` in the root directory and add the following in the file :
+* Create the file `stormpath.json` in the `config` directory and add the following in the file :

 ```
 {